nrulerina/Product-Management-/README.md

-# 📊 Enterprise Product Management Dashboard
+# 📊 Product Management Dashboard (SAP Datasphere & Power BI)

 ## 🚀 Project Overview

-This project presents the end-to-end development of an enterprise-grade Product Management Dashboard, completed as an industry-based Final Year Project in collaboration with PPG Coatings (Malaysia) Sdn.
-Bhd.
+This project presents the end-to-end development of an enterprise-grade Product Management Dashboard, completed as an **industry-based Final Year Project in collaboration with PPG Coatings (Malaysia) Sdn.
+Bhd**.
 It was built to solve the challenges of fragmented reporting logic and a heavy reliance on manual Excel uploads for data integration.
 By establishing a governed, centralized analytical layer, the solution extracts and processes operational data directly from the enterprise system to provide actionable insights for product, inventory, sourcing, and production analysis.

 <p align="center">
   <img src="img/System Overview.png" alt="System Architecture Diagram" width="500"/>